pfheatwole/thesis/scratch/intro.rst

   forecasting and Bayesian data assimilation" when he mentions "model-based forecast uncertainties taking the role of prior distributions"

-* Existing predictive models (thermal maps) use the paraglider motion as a proxy for the wind vector.
-Because of ambiguity in the horizontal motion, they ignore it and only use the vertical component.
-The result is a map that simply shows the average vertical velocity, which doesn't necessarily correspond to the actual wind field.
-(I think "Paragliding Thermal Maps" tries to "locate" the thermal trigger, which might explain why it assumes ridges are always awesome.)

 * The fact that the solution involves a distribution over all possible solutions highlights the fact that the question is not "can I produce an